appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/pre-installation-checklist.md

   - [ ] Create a public-private SSH key pair.
   - [ ] Configure your Appcircle git user's public SSH keys and upload the public SSH key you created.
     - For details, you can check the [connect via SSH](../../build/adding-a-build-profile/connecting-to-private-repository-via-ssh.md) section.
-- [ ] Create a firewall rule (or permission) from the Appcircle server to the git server.
+- [ ] Create a firewall rule (or permission) between the Appcircle server and the git server in both directions.

 ### Network Access for Installation